Start Well: Supporting resilience and wellbeing in early career teachers

 Early career teachers often mentioned that workload was a significant source of stress for them.
 A lack of desired work-life balance was equally an issue.
 They noted challenges such as time management and managing parent-teacher relationships were some of the most difficult for them, but that building professional relationships was often the skill early career teachers felt most confident in.
 Both early career teachers themselves and leaders from the education sector told us mentoring from more experienced teachers and collaboration amongst other teachers was important for professional development, resource sharing, and peer support.
 Having a number of peers and keeping in contact with them regularly is an important factor for promoting early career teacher support and was associated with a commitment to staying in teaching.
 Providing guidance and support to other teachers is also important to early career teachers and this highlights the shared benefits peer support can have.

-The study has identified key aspects of the experience of early career teachers may have both professional and health benefits, including perceived workload, work-life balance and levels of peer/social support.
+The study has identified key aspects of the experience of early career teachers which may have both professional and health benefits, including perceived workload, work-life balance and levels of peer/social support.

 Specifically, peers, both located within the school context and also those through social networks with other early career teachers, provide a viable mechanism for enhancing existing professional practices for the purpose of mental health promotion and prevention.